Complaints & Disciplinary Procedure

 The GHSC is committed to dealing with any complaint fully and in a fair and impartial manner.
 We will also try at all times to make the procedure for dealing with your complaint the least stressful as possible for you.

 All complaints are dealt with in confidence, although we do use the evidence gathered from any complaint to help improve our services.
-Records are kept of all complaints and how they are handled and this is reviewed, on an annual basis, by members of the GHSC Committee of Management.
+Records are kept of all complaints and how they are handled and this is reviewed, on an annual basis, by members of the GHSC Advisory Board.

-Whilst there is no set time period for making a complaint, generally speaking a complaint registered after a long period of time has elapsed may be more difficult to investigate than one registered closer to an alleged event.
+Complaints must be filed within 1 year of the alleged violation.
+Action will not be considered after that time.
 (N.B.
 In order that the process should not be unnecessarily protracted, replies by complainants to communications from the GHSC/GHR must be received within 28 days of the date of any such communication.
 It is also advisable to send all letters by recorded delivery in order to minimise the likelihood of disputes arising over non-receipt.)

 6. How will your complaint be investigated?